 Bloomsbury USA Children’s

 About WATCH US RISE by Renée Watson and Ellen Hagan

 Jasmine and Chelsea are sick of the way women are treated even at their progressive NYC high school, so they decide to start a Women’s Rights Club.
 They post everything online—poems, essays, videos of Chelsea performing her poetry, and Jasmine’s response to the racial macroaggressions she experiences—and soon they go viral.
 But with such positive support, the club is also targeted by online trolls.
-When things escalate, the principal shuts the club … Continue reading
+When things escalate, the principal … Continue reading

 Piecing Me Together

 Jade believes the only way she’ll find success is to get out of her neighborhood.
 That’s why she accepts a scholarship to a privileged, mostly white school.
 It’s why she puts her studies first—no time for boys, no time for goofing around.
 As a girl from a poor neighborhood, Jade knows she must appreciate the opportunities that come her way, even those that treat her as less-than.
 When she joins a mentorship program meant to help “at-risk” (read: black) girls, Jade’s frustration mounts.
 How is her so-called mentor supposed to teach her anything when she doesn’t have her … Continue reading

 Piecing Me Together Guest Post by Renée Watson

 When I was a child, I wrote poems in a journal and often created hand-made birthday or holiday cards for family and friends with my own poem penned on the inside written especially for my loved one.
 On Valentine’s Day, more than chocolate—I wanted a poem.
 I enjoyed the exchange of Valentines with my schoolmates, how we showed care for each other and took one day of the year to make sure each person in our class felt special.
 By high school, Valentine’s Day was no longer about friendship but more about relationships— was dating, who wasn’t.
 All of a sudden love was only about romance.